sodabubblewine/sodabubblewine.github.io/README.md

 ### HOW TO MAKE IT LOGICAL

-1. List the nouns and verbs you use when you talk about it.
+1. List the nouns, adjectives, and verbs you use to talk about it.
-2. Define as many of them as you can from as few as you can.
+2. Define as many as you can from as few as you can.
-3. List sentences made from those few that are true.
+3. List true sentences made from those few.
-4. Conclude as many of them as you can from as few as you can.
+4. Conclude as many as you can from as few as you can.
 5. Go to 1.

 ### HOW PREDICATE ABSTRACTS WORK